- Workforce management

 - Coordination and management

-...and more to which you'll discover when exploring features found in kiwiHR.
+...and more to which you'll discover when exploring HR software solutions.

 Absence management solutions deter absenteeism before it becomes habitual.
 It reduces operational and secondary costs.
 Plus, provides a better experience and sense of well-being for employees.

-Now, here's how to amplify the benefits of absence management tools and resources.
+Now, here's how to amplify the benefits of absence management and resources.

 Absenteeism may not seem problematic in the beginning.
 A small workforce mixed with life's unexpected moments sees people taking time off.
-The problem begins when it becomes a pattern.
+The problem with absenteeism begins when regular absence from work becomes a pattern.

-How can you best use absence management to mitigate setbacks?
+How can you best use absence management to mitigate absenteeism?
 Consider taking the following steps.

 1. Explore flexible schedules and remote work